 \section{Details of CONVERGENCES OF QUANTITIES in the tunneling dynamics}

-The multiconfigurational time-dependent Hartree for bosons (MCTDHB) method is used in the present work to compute the ground state which eventually becomes fragmented depending on the barrier height $V_L$.
+The multiconfigurational time-dependent Hartree for bosons (MCTDHB) method is used in the present work to compute the ground (initial) state which eventually becomes fragmented depending on the barrier height $V_L$.
 To compute the ground state and its subsequent real-time propagation, the many-body Hamiltonian is represented by $128^2$ exponential discrete-variable-representation grid points in a box of size $[-10, 10)\times [-10, 10)$.
 In the main text, we calculated the many-body quantities with $M=8$ time-adaptive orbitals.
 Here we provide the convergences of the quantities discussed in this work, i.e., we show that the time-dependent many-boson wavefunction built from $M=8$ time-adaptive orbitals leads to numerically converged results.
-We have verified the convergences of the quantities with $M=10$ time-adaptive orbitals using $128^2$ exponential discrete-variable-representation grid points and also, with $M=8$ time-adaptive orbitals using increased grid density to $256^2$ exponential discrete-variable-representation grid points for all the barrier heights and interaction strengths $\Lambda_0$ and $10\Lambda_0$.
+We have verified the convergences of the quantities with $M=10$ time-adaptive orbitals using $128^2$ exponential discrete-variable-representation grid points and also with $M=8$ time-adaptive orbitals using increased grid density of $256^2$ exponential discrete-variable-representation grid points for all the barrier heights and the two interaction strengths $\Lambda_0$ and $10\Lambda_0$.
 In order to demonstrate the convergences, we select the barrier height $V_L=13$, the maximal barrier height for which the interference of fragmentations is appreciable, for the interaction strength $\Lambda_0$.

-Fig.~\ref{FigS10} represents the occupations of the first, second, third, and fourth natural orbitals, and longitudinal position variance, $\dfrac{1}{N}\Delta_{{\hat{X}}}^2(t)$, and transversal position variance, $\dfrac{1}{N}\Delta_{{\hat{Y}}}^2(t)$, at $V_L=13$.
-The overlapping curves for all quantities with increasing grid density and number of orbitals signify that the results presented in this work are fully converged for $M=8$ time-adaptive orbitals with $128^2$ exponential discrete-variable-representation grid points in a box of size $[-10, 10)\times [-10, 10)$.
+Fig.~\ref{FigS10} represents the occupations of the first, second, third, and fourth natural orbitals, longitudinal position variance, $\dfrac{1}{N}\Delta_{{\hat{X}}}^2(t)$, and transversal position variance, $\dfrac{1}{N}\Delta_{{\hat{Y}}}^2(t)$, for $V_L=13$.
+The overlapping curves for all quantities with increasing grid density and number of orbitals signify that the results presented in this work are very well converged for $M=8$ time-adaptive orbitals with $128^2$ exponential discrete-variable-representation grid points in a box of size $[-10, 10)\times [-10, 10)$.